-Stanford Procurement Services is committed to the university’s mission to deploy its strengths to benefit our region, country and world, as well as to the sustainability goal of Zero Waste by 2030.
-Responsible purchasing is a key component to achieving these goals, and these guidelines are meant to advise, guide and encourage university consumers and suppliers alike to act responsibly when involved in purchasing activities at Stanford.
+Stanford Procurement Services is committed to the university’s value of sustaining life on earth, including specific commitments to achieve net zero carbon emissions in university operations by 2050 and zero waste by 2030, among others.
+Responsible purchasing is a key component to achieving these goals, and these guidelines are meant to advise, guide and encourage university purchasers and suppliers alike to act responsibly when involved in purchasing activities at Stanford.

-Stanford Procurement Services promotes the use of environmentally preferable products, practices and suppliers by developing and implementing university-wide preferred supplier contracts and product standards.
-Stanford Procurement Services recognizes the university community's responsibility to minimize any negative impacts on society, human health and the environment, while also meeting various business requirements.
+Stanford Procurement Services promotes the use of environmentally preferable products, practices, and suppliers.
+Stanford Procurement Services recognizes the university community's responsibility to minimize any negative impacts on society, human health, and the environment, while also meeting various business requirements.

 Specifically, Stanford Procurement Services supports responsible purchasing through:

-- Partnerships with the Office of Sustainability and school and unit departments to develop and implement responsible purchasing solutions that fit the needs of the university
+- Partnerships with the Office of Sustainability, the Scope 3 Emissions Program, and schools and units to develop and implement responsible purchasing solutions that fit the needs of the university

 - Programs such as Cardinal Print that focus on high-volume, high-impact solutions to purchasing needs